A new mid-range DSLR is being launched by Pentax in competition against the Nikon D5000 and the Canon 500D.

 If you don't know how to make a fuzzy background, stack a mountain range one on top of the other, find the right light and get clean sharp pictures every time you're on a hiding to nothing.

-Our new photography DVD, Digital Photography Exposed, will set you on the path to great imaging by cutting through the over technical hype and giving you the knowledge you need through practical exercises and demonstrations - all in everyday language.
+Our Ultimate Beginners Course will set you on the path to great imaging by cutting through the over technical hype and giving you the knowledge you need through practical exercises and demonstrations - all in everyday language.

 Or if you're in the UK a one to one photography course will boost your abilities, clear up any confusion and get you shooting the pictures you hoped for.